Visual Impairment IconHigh Contrast

 “Don’t trust to that, colonel; I shall be severe, I promise you; and now let us begin with you—let us see your gloves!”

-“Here they are,” said the gallant colonel, holding out his hands.5The original reads: “holding out his hands””.
+“Here they are,” said the gallant colonel, holding out his hands.5The original includes a quotation mark after “hands.”

 “The colonel has saved his gloves,” remarked a young lady, “they are hardly soiled.”